thomasfriday/pixelated-cube/README.md

-# How to Code an Exploding Cube in Unity
+# How to Get a Pixelated Look in Unity

 [Watch the video tutorial on Youtube](https://youtu.be/Sru8XDwxC3I).